top of page

 An incredible hub for creatives in the heart of lively/lovely Hackney, right by Haggerston station on the Overground (Windrush line).

-Self tape help, Personal Acting Coaching, Script analysis sessions and more offerings that are still to be discovered.
+Self-tape help, personal acting coaching, script analysis sessions, and more offerings are waiting to be discovered.

 The ABC of Acting